DankMarketing/zmk/README.md

 configuration.

 The track ball option `power-layer` can now be set in order to make the track ball driver and 3V3 power output of the Nice!Nano depend on activation of a given layer.
+Also, `idle-timeout` activates a timer that resets the keyboard to the default layer after a given idle period in seconds.

 The following is the original README